Veyshnoria: Internet reaction

 The creation quickly found a humorous response in social media.
 On 30 August 2017, a satirical Twitter account of the Foreign Ministry of Veyshnoria appeared, which published political statements on behalf of the state.
 According to the account, the anthem of the state is the song "Niamon" (meaning "Neman") by the Belarusian band Stary Olsa.
 The same account says that the official residences of the state are in Grodno, the parliament and the government (in addition to the Ministry of Culture) in Lida, and the cultural capital of Veyshnoria is Smarhon.
 Veyshnoria is also present on Facebook, and its Russian Wikipedia article had been noted as "a dry rundown of how Veyshnoria emerged" before the article was deleted and redirected to the article on Zapad 2017.

 Monetisation

 Some Belarusian businessmen were quick to monetise Veyshnoria by launching a Veyshnoria website and legally registering it as a gaming service.
 After Belarusian President Alexander Lukashenko issued the decree which made cryptocurrencies a legal method of payment and the Taler (TLR) cryptocurrency was launched in Belarus, Taler was made the official currency of Veyshnoria.
 Later the development of Taler was transferred "under the patronage of Veyshnoria" and the pre-mining assets were passed to Veyshnoria.

 Government reaction

 In August 2022, the Lida District Court of Belarus declared the Veyshnoria social networks "extremist materials".
+In 2026, the Ministry of Internal Affairs of Belarus declared Veyshnoria an extremist group.